 Stage 13 also has very strong links to the real star of the Giro: the bicycle.
 Ferrara is considered the bicycle capital of Italy and bikes are big business in the Treviso area too as it is the home of, amongst others, Selle Italia, renowned for its cutting-edge, lightweight designs, and Pinarello, which makes some of the finest bike frames in the world as well as being official supplier of the Nytro e-road bike used in the first edition of the electric bike version of the Giro d’Italia, the Giro E.

 Enel too is involved in two major projects with deep roots in this part of the Po Delta.
 In partnership with Bonifiche Ferraresi, the Group is working to create Europe’s first smart agriculture district, which will be powered entirely by renewable sources.
-Furthermore, the former thermoelectric power station Porto Tolle is being converted into a themed tourist park for outdoor sports enthusiasts as part of the Futur-e project.
+Furthermore, the former thermoelectric power station Porto Tolle will converted into a themed tourist park for outdoor sports enthusiasts.
 Two real-world examples of how shared value can be created together with local stakeholders, and also of the circular economy at work.